 What is Solar Energy?

-Solar energy is a multifaceted power source.
+Solar power energy is a multifaceted power source.
 It can be used in many different ways to power a variety of things for domestic, commercial, and industrial use.

-The most important part about solar energy is collecting it to be used as electricity to power things.
+The most important part about solar energy is collecting it to be used as solar electricity to power things.
 There are a few different ways to harness this energy:

 - Solar Heating & Cooling